What is ADD?

 Characteristics and symptoms of ADD

 The characteristics of ADD differ from person to person.
-Often, however, there are a number of common features, such as:
+Often, however, there are several common features, such as:

 - an 'overfull head' (stream of thoughts constantly whirling around in one's head)